Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-quickstart-vs.md

 ```

-Make a note of the displayed **authKey**and **endpoint**
+Make a note of the displayed **authKey** and **endpoint**

 ## Downloading and running the application

-Let's get the sample code for this walkthrough and hook it up to our DocumentDB account.
+Let's get the sample code for this walkthrough and hook it up to your CosmosDB account.

 1. Download the sample code.
 You can [get it from GitHub](https://github.com/Azure-Samples/dotnet-cosmosdb-quickstart/), or if you have the [git command line client](https://git-scm.com/), clone it to your local machine with the following command: